HeardMatthew/ExampleScripts/README.md

 # ExampleScripts
-A collection of scripts I have written during my undergraduate career at The Ohio State University.
+A collection of scripts I have written during my undergraduate at The Ohio State University.